ugnius-s/GladiatusAutomation/README.md

 Gladiatus Automation is a pile of python code using Selenium framework to automate a very old browser game, published by GameForge.

-*Automation code is ameturely written and needs lot of refactoring, but I'm too lazy.*
+*Don't judge me.
+Automation code is ameturely written and needs lot of refactoring, but I'm too lazy.*

 ## How to get it running? ##